 - Local regulations favor direct employment (some government contracts require it)

 Many companies use both approaches simultaneously.
 Start with an EOR in a new market, gauge demand, and transition to an entity once headcount justifies it.
-The entity setup process itself takes 3-6 months in most markets, stretching to 12 months in complex jurisdictions like Brazil or China (Cerity Global, 2025).
+Entity setup itself takes 3-6 months in most markets, stretching to 12 months in complex jurisdictions like Brazil or China (Cerity Global, 2025).

 How Much Does Remote Hiring with an EOR Cost?

-The base fee covers contract generation, payroll processing, tax withholding, statutory benefits enrollment, and basic HR compliance.
-This is the number providers quote upfront.
-But it's not the full picture.
+Base service fees cover contract generation, payroll processing, tax withholding, statutory benefits enrollment, and basic HR compliance.
+That’s the number providers quote upfront.
+But it’s not the full picture.

 Employer-side costs on top of salary vary dramatically by country.
 In France, employer social charges add 25-42% on top of the gross salary.
 Germany adds 19-21%.
 The UK is lighter at 13-15%.
-These mandatory contributions - covering social security, health insurance, pension, and unemployment insurance - are separate from the EOR's service fee.
-Your monthly invoice includes them all.
+These mandatory contributions - covering social security, health insurance, pension, and unemployment insurance - are separate from the EOR’s service fee.
+All of it appears on your monthly bill.

 Hidden costs to watch for: